Huang Shilin

-Huang Shilin 黄世林 (born 1967) is a Chinese billionaire businessman, and the vice chairman of Contemporary Amperex Technology (CATL), the world's largest battery supplier for the electric vehicle industry.
+Huang Shilin (黄世林; born 1967) is a Chinese billionaire businessman, and the vice chairman of Contemporary Amperex Technology (CATL), the world's largest battery supplier for the electric vehicle industry.
 As of 2018, Huang owned a 12% stake within the company.
-Shilin earned a BTech degree in Engineering from the Hefei University of Technology.
+Shilin earned a BTech degree in engineering from the Hefei University of Technology.

-Huang earned a spot on the 2025 Forbes Billionaires List with an estimated wealth of $24.3 billion and occupied the 77th position.
+Huang earned a spot on the 2026 Bloomberg Billionaires Index and Forbes Billionaires List with an estimated wealth of $30.6 billion.